What do employers mean by a well-rounded candidate? Recruiters at Enterprise Mobility let us know

 While the point that you should vary up the examples that you use during applications and interviews might seem to contradict the idea that you don’t have to have ‘done a bit of everything’, these are actually different sides to the same piece of advice: make the most of the numerous examples one opportunity can bring and think carefully about those examples you might not automatically put on your CV or mention at interview.

-Laura encourages students to consider the variety of experiences that come from one opportunity: ‘At Enterprise, we know that some people will be limited in the number of opportunities they can take on as they have commitments other than gaining CV-worthy work experience.
+Laura encourages students to consider the variety of experiences that come from one opportunity: ‘At Enterprise Mobility, we know that some people will be limited in the number of opportunities they can take on as they have commitments other than gaining CV-worthy work experience.
 So, it’s about thinking about what you can do with the experiences you have.
 If you’ve spent your spare time working in the same part-time job while at university, have you taken on new roles or responsibilities?
 Have you got involved with different projects?
 Have you buddied up with or trained new starters?
 You can always treat these as different examples, as each will demonstrate a different set of aptitudes.’

 Many candidates would also benefit from broadening out their idea of what career-worthy experience is.
 Sophie wants to dispel the myth that paid work is the only kind of valuable experience: ‘Particularly during a pandemic and recession, we know that paid work experience isn’t always easy to gain.
-However, participating in free online courses, taking on roles within university societies or making the most of opportunities offered by employers and careers services (Enterprise, for example, will be participating in a virtual internship in the summer) can all provide useful examples to draw on.’
+However, participating in free online courses, taking on roles within university societies or making the most of opportunities offered by employers and careers services (Enterprise Mobility, for example, will be participating in a virtual internship in the summer) can all provide useful examples to draw on.’

 Relate any experience to the role or question

 So, it’s a good idea to make the most of different examples where possible.
 Nonetheless, whether you’re adapting your CV, writing an application or at an interview, it’s important to relate each one directly to how it makes you a strong fit for the position and employer.
 A ‘model’ well-rounded candidate varies from employer to employer and from role to role, so make sure you suit the one you’re applying to.
-Thankfully for those applying to the graduate scheme with Enterprise, the six core competencies are laid out clearly on the company’s careers website.
+Thankfully for those applying to the graduate scheme with Enterprise Mobility, the six core competencies are laid out clearly on the company’s careers website.

 Often, however, your experiences will be more relevant than you might initially think.
 ‘During competency-based interview questions, try to think of the most relevant experience you have had that fits the question,’ explains Sophie.
 ‘If nothing comes to mind immediately, chances are you will have experiences that you can make relevant.
 If the question is about the “customer service” aptitude, for example, you can think outside the box – customer service doesn’t just mean retail.
 Perhaps you’ve got teaching experience, which you could adapt so that discussions with parents resemble discussions with customers.
 Similarly, if you’re a care giver then you could discuss your experience with service users in place of customers.
 Just make sure you make the link clear and that your explanation shows that you know what is meant by strong customer service.’